nkernis/blog.noahkernis.com/content/posts/itp/fall_2020/time/01_elements_of_circumstance/index.md

 			- "clocks" were built to help us answer *why*? -> no
 				- to situate the why?
 - answer it then degrade it
-	- pull apart the relatives things until the clock can no longer and the question it was built to ask
+	- pull apart the relatives things until the clock can no longer answer the question it was built to

 #### Picture and Notes